 You may choose to withdraw your permission at any time.
-A withdrawal of your permission to use and share you and/or your child's PHI would also include a withdrawal from participation in the research study.
+A withdrawal of your permission to use and share your PHI would also include a withdrawal from participation in the research study.
 If you wish to withdraw your permission to use and share PHI you need to notify the study doctor, listed on the first page of this document, in writing.
-Your request will be effective immediately and no new PHI about you and/or your child will be used or shared.
+Your request will be effective immediately and no new PHI about you will be used or shared.
 The only exceptions are (1) any use or sharing of PHI that has already occurred or was in process prior to you withdrawing your permission and (2) any use or sharing that is needed to maintain the integrity of the research.